 I’ve been obsessed with my Homemade Chocolate Yogo lately (you can watch a video on how to make it here) from my eBook Just Desserts.
 It’s delicious on its own with some grated chocolate on top, served with some homemade granola or fresh berries, or lately I’ve been using it as a ‘frosting’ on these Paleo Beetroot Muffins for some extra decadence.

 One food I would recommend incorporating into your diet to support your skin (and gut health) is bone broth - it’s incredibly nourishing and nutritious.
-Bone broth contains high amounts of collagen that forms the structural building blocks of strong skin, giving you a youthful glow.
+Bone broth contains high amounts of natural collagen that forms the structural building blocks of strong skin, giving you a youthful glow.
 Bone broth is also one of the best foods to consume for those suffering digestive issues, as it’s rich in gelatin.
 Gelatin is essential for connective tissue function – it literally acts to heal and seal the gut, making this broth essential for those suffering chronic inflammation or leaky gut syndrome.
 I use bone broth as the base of my veggie soups, stews, slow cooked meats, add it into chicken soups, curries, gravies and more.
 It’s very easy to incorporate into your everyday diet.

 What’s your key to maintaining good health?